How To Install Acrow Props?

 A strongboy is a thin metal plate that mounts to the top of the Acrow prop and is inserted into the wall after removing some mortar or bricks.
 It supports all of the brick and masonwork above it, and several can be used to secure an entire brick wall.

-Timber needles are similar, but are usually constructed from structural timbers in a platform shape, and are inserted after brickwork has been removed.
-Often, timber needles are built to be supported by multiple Acrow props, and are better if very large loads must be supported for an extended period of time.
+Timber needles are similar but are usually constructed from structural timbers in a platform shape and are inserted after brickwork has been removed.
+Often, timber needles are built to be supported by multiple Acrow props and are better if very large loads must be supported for an extended period of time.

 Stay Safe – Follow This Installation Guide!

-With this step-by-step guide, you’ll be able to use Acrow props to their full potential.
+In addition, with this step-by-step guide, you’ll be able to use Acrow props to their full potential.
 So don’t make common mistakes that could put your workers – and your reputation – at risk.
 At Australian Scaffold, we have the best selection to buy Acrow props in all of Australia.